 Related: How To Clear Cache On iPhone, Android, Windows And Mac in 2020

-By removing extensions and plug-ins
+Method 4: Remove extensions and plug-ins

-While files and folders created by an application will occupy space on the Applications category on your Mac storage, if you have installed add-ons to a program like an extension or a plugin, then the space occupied by these add-ons will fall under the ‘Other’ category.
-You can clean up further space in the ‘Other’ storage on your Mac by deleting those application extensions that you no longer need or use.
+While files and folders created by an application will occupy space in the Applications category on your Mac storage, if you have installed add-ons to a program like an extension or a plugin, then the space occupied by these add-ons will fall under the ‘Other’ category.
+You can clean up further space in the “Other” storage on your Mac by deleting those application extensions that you no longer need or use.

 You can repeat the steps for other extensions on your Safari browser.

-To remove plug-ins or extensions of other apps, you need to find the Preferences/Settings screen of that particular app, locate the extension you want to delete and then remove them.
+5. To remove plug-ins or extensions of other apps, you need to find the Preferences/Settings screen of that particular app, locate the extension you want to delete, and then remove them.
 This will vary between different apps, so it’s best left if you take a look at the service’s FAQ page for a more detailed guide.

 Related: How To Snapchat On Mac?
 Step-by-step Guide With Screenshots.